-- Helping families to pick their way through the maze of healthy eating advice – there are some straightforward dietary changes that can better support most children’s health and development.
+- Helping families to pick their way through the maze of healthy eating advice – there are some straightforward dietary changes that can better support most children’s health, behaviour and development.

 - Helping parents to identify the underlying biochemical imbalances that might be affecting their child’s health.
 Whether this is about behaviour, sleep, mood, energy or digestive upset, I use functional medicine assessment to tailor dietary and lifestyle recommendations to the child’s needs.
 I can then help parents to make this work in the context of the rest of the family’s diet.
 Sometimes I help families to coordinate and make sense of the care they receive from the multiple practitioners involved in their child’s wellbeing.